Multivariate Density Estimation via Variance-Reduced Sketching: Simulations and real data examples

-In this section, we compare the numerical performance of the proposed estimator VRS with classical kernel methods and neural network estimators across three distinct models: density estimation, nonparametric regression, and image denoising.
+In this section, we compare the numerical performance of the proposed estimator VRS with classical kernel methods and neural network estimators through various density models.
+The implementation of VRS can be found at \url{https://github.com/darenwang/variance-reduced-tensor-sketching/tree/main}.